LIVERPOOL — Southampton’s fans were ecstatic to reach their first final of a major competition since 2003.

 [ MORE: 3 things we learned ]

 In the last three seasons Southampton have sold five star players to Liverpool, racking up $115 million in transfer fees.
-Although that has obviously boosted Saints’ finances considerably and they chose to sell the players, the fact the likes of Adam Lallana, Dejan Lovren, Nathaniel Clyne and now Sadio Mane all left for Anfield left a sour taste in the mouth.
+Although that has obviously boosted Saints’ finances considerably and they chose to sell the players, the fact the likes of Adam Lallana, Dejan Lovren, Nathaniel Clyne and now Sadio Mane all left for Anfield left a sour taste in the mouth for Southampton’s fans.

 Liverpool have been nicknamed “Liverhampton” by many Saints fans such has been the level of their pilfering in recent seasons.
 Players and managers have left Saints for Manchester United, Arsenal, Everton and Tottenham, but the way Liverpool cherry-picks Saints’ top talent each summer leaves many of their fans sick to the stomach.